 One year we did an entire Y is for Yarn theme, and one of the activities the kids loved was painting with yarn.
 It’s a simple technique that can used in so many different ways.
 Whether kids choose to bounce the yarn on the painting surface or drag strands of yarn across the surface they always enjoy seeing the designs that they can make.

 We recently used this technique again to make yarn painted spider webs to display as an easy Halloween craft.
+It also works well for a preschool spider theme.
 This one is great for toddlers and preschoolers to make.

 FIND EVEN MORE SPIDER THEME ACTIVITIES IN OUR PRINTABLE LESSON PLANS